orel33/bomber/README.md

 ## Rules ##

 This game is similar to a classic "Bomber Man".
 This is a *standalone* version of the game for a single player.
 Each character starts the game with an initial amount of 50 health points.
-Each fruit brings the character with 10 extra health points, while each bomb explosion removes 10 health points.
+Each fruit brings the character with 10 extra health points, while each bomb blast removes 10 health points.
 A character is dead when its health points reaches zero.
+A character gets immunity for a while after he's hit by a bomb blast.
+After a character drops a bomb, he is disarmed for a while.

 To play, just use the following keys:
   * use *arrows* to move the current character
-  * use *space* to drop a bomb, that will explode after a delay of 5 seconds
+  * press *space* to drop a bomb, that will explode after a delay of 5 seconds
   * press *escape* to quit the game
-  * press *tab* to change the current character (two characters initially available in this version, zelda and dk)
+  * press *tab* to change the current character (two characters are initially available in this version, *zelda* and *dk*)

-## Known Bug ##
+## Known Bugs ##

 The game uses 100% of CPU on some *pygame* version :-(